Updated on January 11th, 2021

-What A Cedar Shake and Shingle Roof Entails
+What is the Difference Between Cedar Shake and Shingle Roofing?

-First, let’s differentiate between the two.
-Shake means split with an axe, Shingle means cut with a saw.
+First, let’s differentiate between the two similar products.
+Shake means split with an axe, shingle means cut with a saw.
 It’s that simple.

-Shake tends to be thicker (up to 3/4th an inch thick) than shingles (up to 1/2 inch thick).
+Cedar shakes tend to be thicker (up to 3/4th on an inch in thickness) than wood shingles (up to 1/2 inch thick), and hence also more expensive.
 With the advent of shingle mills in the early 19th century, came the ability to mass produce the wood material, along with possibility to access it in several locations.

-As cedar shakes are also used for siding, the shape may vary, with how the butt-end (lower side) appears, as in whether it is rounded, straight or even a bit wavy.
-Being that these shingles are on the upper portion of the home, the need or even purpose for anything uniquely shaped is less necessary.
+As cedar shakes are also used for siding, the shape may vary, with how the butt-end (lower side of the shake) appears, as in whether it is rounded, straight, or even a bit wavy.

 Did you know?
-That shake material of higher quality is often used for roofing, whereas cedar siding projects tend to use lower quality shakes.
+Wood shake material of higher quality is often used for roofing, whereas cedar siding projects tend to use lower quality shakes.

-The material itself is routinely synonymous with cedar shakes, though that’s not the only grain of wood used.
-There’s white and red cedar, along with California redwood which are the primary wood choices in North America.
-Outside the US, pine may be the primary choice for shake.
+Wood shake is the material that is routinely synonymous with cedar, but that’s not the only grain of wood used in shakes.
+There’s white and red cedar, along with California redwood, which are the primary wood choices in North America.
+Outside the US, pine may be the primary choice for shakes.

 Color options are essentially without limit as any paint or stain can be applied, but typically a clear stain is used due to the natural beauty associated with the material.
 What is more common is how the wood is treated.